Ultrasound - Venous (Extremities)

 - Venous ultrasound helps to detect blood clots in the veins of the legs before they become dislodged and pass to the lungs.
 It can also show the movement of blood within blood vessels.

-- Compared to venography, which requires injecting contrast material into a vein, venous ultrasound is accurate for detecting blood clots in the veins of the thigh up to the knee.
+- Compared to venography, which requires injecting contrast material into a vein, venous ultrasound is accurate for detecting blood clots in the veins of the thigh down to the knee.
 In the calf, because the veins become very small, ultrasound is less accurate.
-However, potentially dangerous venous clots are lodged in the larger veins.
+However, potentially dangerous venous clots are typically lodged in the larger veins.

 - For standard diagnostic ultrasound, there are no known harmful effects on humans.